hackerbay/Employee-Handbook/people-operations/visas/index.html.md

 Always **check the website of the Embassy of the Country you want to visit** located in your home country.
 They will have the most updated information on whether or not you need a visa and what is needed for your application.

-If you need a visa to travel to the United States, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSf4jxAven_AjHLFruPEhLx5nxrfkyLHABgVji2yqdr8hhUHuQ/viewform).
+Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSf4jxAven_AjHLFruPEhLx5nxrfkyLHABgVji2yqdr8hhUHuQ/viewform).
 You should recieve support letters on your email in 2 business days from People-Ops.
 After you recieve them, please check the letter for accuracy.

 #### Tips & Tricks for visa arrangements